nttcslab/dcase2023_task2_baseline_ae/README_legacy.md

 - [DCASE2024 task2 Ground truth Attributes](datasets/ground_truth_attributes/dcase2024t2)
 - [DCASE2025 task2 Ground truth Attributes](datasets/ground_truth_attributes/dcase2025t2)

+## License

+This project is licensed under the terms described in [LICENSEv2.1.pdf](LICENSEv2.1.pdf).

 ## Citation

 If you use this system, please cite all papers that correspond to the datasets you use.